-adopted to develop different real-time and non-real-time applications by properly defining different operating modes and developing the related software.
-The operating modes will include real-time signal processing pre-detection for UMTS like applications, real-time processing for narrow-band signals (e.g. GSM, EDGE), non-real-time off-line processing to test high complexity algorithms or collecting measured data, and hardware simulation.

-Software plays an essential role at each stage of the digital processing chain: at the acquisition level via the use of programmable FPGAs, and at signal processing level via the use of DSP's.
-Once the application and the corresponding operating mode are defined the dedicated software can be down-loaded and the platform completely reconfigured.
+It is important to notice that the same architecture can be adopted to develop different real-time and non-realtime applications by properly defining different operating modes and developing the related software.
+The operating modes will include real-time signal processing for UMTS like applications, real-time processing for narrow-band signals (e.g. GSM, EDGE), non-real-time off-line processing to test high complexity algorithms or collecting measured data, and hardware simulation.
+Software plays an essential role at each stage of the digital processing chain: at the acquisition level via the use of programmable FPGAs, and at signal processing level via the use of DSPs.
+With the target system architecture one should be able to define the application and the corresponding operating mode so that the dedicated software can be downloaded and the platform properly configured.